apache/hudi/rfc/rfc-83/rfc-83.md

 we no longer need to concern about handling hollow commits when running incremental queries.

 ### Problem 2: Cloud Events Source Incremental Query
-Existing Hudi supports S3/GCS events incremental source, it's tightly coupled with `QueryInfo` that uses instant start times everywhere.
+Existing Hudi supports an S3/GCS events incremental source, which is tightly coupled with `QueryInfo`, using instant start times throughout.
 To better support the new incremental assumptions and cleaner modularization, it's necessary to refactor the existing cloud events incremental classes and provide a unified interface that can work across Hudi incremental source, Flink incremental source, and cloud events incremental source.